 - The provision of training to anti-trafficking units and divisions.

 - Cooperation with the international community to boost education and employment opportunities.

-- Work to ensure gender equality in access to education.
+- Ensuring gender equality in access to education.

 Currently, Rwanda remains at Tier 2 status according to the U.S. Trafficking in Persons Report for 2020.
 This shows that Rwanda has still not fully complied with the minimum standards to reduce trafficking, though it has implemented positive efforts.
-Through increased commitment and consistent assistance from the international community, the risks of Rwandan girls like Umutesi should reduce so that they do not become victims of human trafficking in Rwanda.
+Through increased commitment and consistent assistance from the international community, incidents of human trafficking in Rwanda can reduce.

 – Berrak Rasool